Julie Dawn Cole

 Julie Dawn Cole (born 26 October 1957) is an English actress and psychotherapist.
 She began her career as a child performer in the 1971 film Willy Wonka & the Chocolate Factory, playing Veruca Salt.
+Other roles include Arabella in ...And Mother Makes Three (1971–73), Jo Longhurst in Angels (1975–76), Rowella in Poldark (1977), Lucy Deane in The Mill on the Floss (1978).

 Career

 Cole was raised in Guildford, Surrey.
-Cole was 12 when she was cast as Veruca Salt during Willy Wonka’s preproduction phase in the first half of 1970, which was filmed at the Bavaria Film Studios.
+Cole was 12 when she was cast as Veruca Salt, during the preproduction phase in 1970, filmed at the Bavaria Film Studios; starring alongside Gene Wilder as Willy Wonka, and Roy Kinnear who played her character's father.

 The film debuted in New York City on 30 June 1971 and in London the following week, and Cole was chosen to present a bouquet of flowers to Princess Margaret at the Royal Premiere.
-The film's other preadolescent "leading lady", American Denise Nickerson (Violet Beauregarde), and she had crushes on Peter Ostrum (Charlie Bucket), also an American, and alternated days spending time with him during breaks in filming.
+The film's other preadolescent "leading lady", American Denise Nickerson (Violet Beauregarde), and she both had a crush on the lead actor Peter Ostrum who played Charlie Bucket.

 The "I Want It Now" sequence was filmed on her 13th birthday and Cole was given three film props: a golden egg prop, a golden ticket, and an Everlasting Gobstopper which she went on to sell years later and used the money for a vacation in Malaysia with her children.
-Cole has stated that her character in the film was based on a girl who attended the same boarding school she did.

 Following the filming of the movie, Cole kept the Golden Ticket prop, along with the accompanying bar prop.
 She later gave it to her friend Linda Carr.
 On 17 July 2019, both props were sold at auction for upwards of £15,000.
-The auction itself is shown in BBC Bargain Hunt series 54, Ardingly 19.
-The auctioneer was Catherine Southon.
+The auction itself is shown in BBC One's Bargain Hunt series 54, Ardingly 19.